Top 30 Best Free WordPress Plugins for Every Website

 - create your own hosted staging site.

-No matter what your reason, the free Duplicator plugin can help.
-This handy plugin exports your entire WordPress site as two simple files.
-To move your site, all you need to do is upload those files to the new location, run the automated installer, and call it a day.
+No matter what your reason, the free All-In-One WP Migration plugin can help.
+This handy plugin exports your entire WordPress site as a single file.
+To move your site, all you need to do is create a fresh WordPress install and upload that file to the new location.

 Smush is another free plugin that can improve your site’s performance — this time, by automatically compressing and resizing the images you upload to your WordPress site.